slackydev/slackasm/readme.md

-A small assembler in Lape, requires Simba 1.2+ or just the lape interpreter itself.
+A simple assembler in Lape, requires Simba 1.2+ or just the latest lape interpreter (might need tweaks).
-Operations follow the same order as found in AT&T syntax, opcode names are a mixture of Intel and AT&T.
+Operations follow the same order as found in AT&T syntax, opcode names are mainly similar to Intel's.

-Example:
+Basic example:
 ```pascal
 {$I slackasm/assembler.pas}